The 19th AADGT International Young Musicians Festival

 THE AMERICAN ASSOCIATION FOR DEVELOPMENT OF THE GIFTED AND TALENTED (AADGT) is a tax-exempt, 501© 3 non-profit organization, located in Westchester, New York that helps young extraordinarily gifted classical musicians and artists.

-AADGT was established in 1993 and since then AADGT has helped hundreds artists and aspiring young musicians form around the world.
+AADGT was established in 1993 and since then AADGT has helped hundreds of artists and aspiring young musicians from around the world.

 We thank our volunteers, sponsors and friends who enable us to work with such wonderful and promising musicians.